Rules for Spider Solitaire

 Other popular variants of Spider Solitaire:

-- Spiderette: Played with only one deck and 7 columns (like regular solitaire)
+- Spiderette: Played with one deck and 7 columns, similar to regular solitaire

-- Relaxed Spider: Allows dealing even when there are empty columns
+- Relaxed Spider: Allows dealing even when some columns are empty

 - Scorpion: Combines elements from Spider and Yukon

-- Simple Simon: One-deck variant with special rules
+- Simple Simon: A one-deck variant with its own set of rules

 Winning Chances

-- 1 Suit: About 50% of games can be won with good strategy
+- 1 Suit: Around 50% of games are winnable with solid play

-- 4 Suits: Only about 6% of games can be won - extreme challenge!
+- 4 Suits: Only about 6% of games are winnable

-Remember that not all deals can be won, no matter how well you play.
-Patience and practice are the keys to success!
+Not every deal can be won, no matter how well you play.
+Practice helps, and so does patience.